- To prevent cancer from coming back after surgery and radiation. When chemotherapy is used this way, it’s called adjuvant therapy.

 Monitoring Your Treatment

 Your doctor will check you regularly to see how your body is handling the chemotherapy.
-He'll do regular blood tests to count the number of blood cells you have.
-If you have too few red blood cells or white blood cells, you may get injections to boost them.
-If you have too few platelets, which clot blood, you may need a blood transfusion.
-Your chemotherapy may be postponed until white blood cells or platelets recover.
+They'll do regular blood tests to count the number of blood cells you have.
+If you have too few red blood cells, you may get a blood transfusion.
+If you have too few white blood cells, you could get an injection.
+If you have too few platelets, which clot blood, you may need a platelet infusion.
+Your chemotherapy might be postponed until your blood cells or platelets recover.

 You may also get imaging scans to see how well the chemotherapy is working.